OpenSourceKyle/OpenSourceKyle.github.io/content/pages/intimacy/relationship-checkin.md

 When it's good, it's good.
 And when it's bad, it's bad.
 There is no doubt -- you feel it and therefore you know it.

 Many people, including myself for most of my life, think that relationships take effort but also that they take care of themselves.
-I was very reactive to problems but hardly ever proactive -- I would only talk about issues until they arose (i.e., boiled over or blew up).
+Paradoxical.
+I was very reactive to problems but hardly ever proactive -- I would only talk about issues until they arose (i.e. boiled over or blew up).
 By the time they boiled over, it was usually too late to have a simple conversation or resolution.
 Then, in this heightened emotional outpour, the important things were talked about, but often in overly emotional ways that only upset and hurt us.
 I'm talking vaguely here, but I'm sure you get the picture.
 I was communicating in the same limited way I had seen my parents during their marriage -- waiting until one person got extremely upset, letting the anger and frustration flow out, attacking each other, and ending when they were both tired but unresolved.

-After living many years in this pattern, I was exhausted from having no idea how to handle things and often feeling *less* emotional than my lover. **Why was I so numb?** After more time, I realized I wasn't numb but **afraid** -- I preferred to run away or ignore whatever problems there were for fear of pain, anger, and/or violence.
+After living many years in this same pattern, I was exhausted from having no idea how to handle things and often feeling *less* emotional than my lover. **Why was I so numb?** After more time, I realized I wasn't numb but **afraid** -- I preferred to run away or ignore whatever problems there were for fear of pain, anger, and/or violence.

 And then I resolved to not be afraid again.